newaetech/chipwhisperer/doc/sphinx/tutorialsadtrigger.rst

 .. _tutorialsadtrigger:

-Tutorial: SAD Trigger for SCA and Glitch
+Tutorial #10: SAD Trigger for SCA and Glitch
 ===========================================

 This advanced tutorial will demonstrate the use of analog Sum of Absolute Difference (SAD) triggering system.
 The SAD trigger can be used to